 Clip the seams at the curves, so they will lie smoothly when turned.
 Then, turn the tooth fairy pillow right side out, and push the seams to the edges.

 Fill and Stitch the Tooth Pillow

 Stuff the pillow, pushing the stuffing into the tooth roots and the crown first.
 Then, fill the entire pillow until it is the firmness that you desire.
 For a smooth and even fill, add the stuffing in small pieces.

 Slip stitch the opening shut when you are happy with how full and firm the pillow feels.

 Finish the Tooth Fairy Pillow

-Your new pillow is ready for a visit from the tooth fairy!
-There's no need to hide a tooth under a regular pillow when you have this adorable cushion sitting near a bed.
+Your new pillow is now ready for a visit from the tooth fairy!
+There's no need to hide a tooth under a regular pillow when you have this adorable cushion sitting by the bed.